pivot-access-ltd/bma-offline-docs/originals/concepts-and-terms.md

 The Dynamic Host Control Protocol is a network management system in which a server (or group of servers) dynamically assigns IP addresses and other network parameters to a network device.
 This network device may or may not have the capability to provide its own IP address, although to take advantage of DHCP, the device must have been configured to seek out a DHCP server and accept an assigned IP address.
 Typically, a network administrator defines a range of reserved IP addresses from which the DHCP server can pull when assigning addresses.

-DHCP operates using the "DORA" model: Discovery, Offer, Request, and Acknowledge:
+DHCP operates using the four-step "DORA" model -- Discovery, Offer, Request, and Acknowledge:

 1. Potential DHCP clients broadcast a DHCPDISCOVER message on its attached subnet using destination address 255.255.255.255.